-3.2 QUALIFIED DEVELOPMENT TEAM.
+- 3.2 QUALIFIED DEVELOPMENT TEAM.
 The Application shall identify all members of the Qualified Development Team (QDT) and Affiliates.
 The Developer/Co-Developer (Developer), General Partner/Managing Member (GP/MM), and Affiliates thereof may not change between Tax Credit reservation and issuance of the IRS Form 8609.

 - A. Qualifying Entity.
-At least one Developer or General Partner/Managing Member, and affiliates thereof, of the Ownership Entity shall be a Qualifying entity and meet the following requirements:
+At least one Developer or General Partner/Managing Member, and affiliates thereof, of the Ownership Entity shall be a Qualifying Entity and meet the following requirements:

 - 1. Developer.
-The Developer or an affiliate thereof shall have been listed in an awarded Tax Credit application as a Developer (may be a joint venture) and a Developer or affiliate thereof is currently serving as a Managing Member/ General Partner or sole shareholder/member of the General Partner/ Managing Member of the legal ownership entity for at least one Tax Credit project that has received an IRS Form 8609 prior to the Application submission due date.
-As the qualifying entity, the Developer shall receive a combined total of at least 50% of the total Developer and consultant fee for the Project.
+The Developer or an affiliate thereof shall have been listed in an awarded Tax Credit application as a Developer (may be a joint venture) and a Developer or affiliate thereof is currently serving as a Managing Member/General Partner or sole shareholder/member of the General Partner/Managing Member of the legal ownership entity for at least one Tax Credit Project that has received an IRS Form 8609 prior to the Application submission due date.
+As the Qualifying Entity, the Developer shall receive a combined total of at least 50% of the total Developer and consultant fee for the Project.

 - 2. General Partner/Managing Member.
-The General Partner/Managing Member or an affiliate thereof of the Ownership Entity shall have been listed in an awarded Tax Credit application as a GP/MM, Affiliate thereof, or member/manager thereof, and GP/MM or affiliate thereof currently serving as a General Partner/Managing Member or sole shareholder/member of the GP/MM of the legal ownership entity for at least one Tax Credit project that has received an IRS Form 8609 prior to the Application submission due date.
-As the qualifying entity, the GP/MM shall have at least 50% ownership of the GP/MM of the Project.
+The GP/MM or an affiliate thereof with at least 50% ownership of the GP/MM of the Ownership Entity shall have been listed in an awarded Tax Credit application as a GP/MM, Affiliate thereof, or member/manager thereof, and be currently serving as the GP/MM or affiliate thereof of the legal Ownership Entity for at least one Tax Credit Project that has received an IRS Form 8609 prior to the Application submission due date.

 - B. Qualified Development Team Members.
 The Application must identify the following QDT Members, if applicable:

 - Developer/Co-Developer

-- General Partner/Managing Member
+- · General Partner/Managing Member

 - Syndicator or Direct Investor

 - Special Limited Partner

 - Management Company

 - Architect